 I’ve been publishing my work online for over 17 years.

 You know those annoying teens on YouTube and TikTok?
-I was one of those kids, only there was no YouTube, or TikTok, or anything like it, so my shenanigans were contained to forums, newsgroups, and the website I’ve coded from scratch.
+I used to be like one of those kids, only there was no YouTube, or TikTok, or anything like it.
+My shenanigans were contained to forums, newsgroups, and the website I’ve coded from scratch.

 I would publish things on a whim, when I felt inspired.
 There were no benefits to publishing content—the internet was a sparsely populated space, and I had maybe 10 website visitors a week.
 No one cared.
 And yet I kept putting up my art, wallpapers, tutorials, designs... it was fun and I was learning a lot.
 (I even got some job offers later on!
 That was pretty cool.)